marksemple/pyPatient/README.md

 ### How do I get set up? ###

-* Summary of set up
-* Configuration
+* Put Local Copy of this Repository at: C:\...\python-3.4.4.amd64\Lib\site-packages\dicomModule
-* Dependencies
+* import as "dicomModule"
-* Database configuration
-* How to run tests
-* Deployment instructions

 ### Contribution guidelines ###